Sally's figurative oil paintings, and portraits, have a strong narrative and bold composition that provoke a feeling of curiosity from the viewer.

 Sally confesses to being a "hoarder of surfaces, textures, colours and memories" thus, painting and making has been an inevitable path for her since she was little.

 She travelled extensively in her early 20's, and eventually landed in Byron Bay, Australia.
 She lived here for 3 years in an artistic collective making films, props, sets and experimenting with sculpture, collage, painting, murals and worrying attempts at taxidermy puppetry.

-This was her education in the arts, a place of complete freedom to try new things surrounded by incredible scenic beauty and likeminded folk.
+This was a place of complete artistic freedom to try new things surrounded by incredible scenic beauty and likeminded folk.